lucidrains/DALLE2-pytorch/README.md

 - [ ] offer save / load methods on the trainer classes to automatically take care of state dicts for scalers / optimizers / saving versions and checking for breaking changes
 - [ ] bring in skip-layer excitatons (from lightweight gan paper) to see if it helps for either decoder of unet or vqgan-vae training
 - [ ] decoder needs one day worth of refactor for tech debt
+- [ ] allow for unet to be able to condition non-cross attention style as well

 ## Citations